 Barclays recently announced a share issue to raise just under $9billion.
 This is to try and help the company survive the credit crunch and so it is important for the banking system, which currently needs more liquidity.

 2. A place for investment

 Pension funds and investment trusts look for a variety of investment options.
 They will try to get a balanced portfolio to provide income and capital gains for their members.
 The stock market can traditionally offer a mix of interest (dividends) and capital growth over the longer term.
-Of course, the stock market is more risky, but, if investment trusts get it right they can offer an excellent return for their trust fund.
+Of course, the stock market is riskier, but, if investment trusts get it right they can offer an excellent return for their trust fund.
 People often forget how much dividends you can get from shares.
 For example, Barclays currently offer a dividend equal to 11% of the share value – making it excellent value (assuming they don’t have to write off billions of bad debt in the near future)

-3. Share Prices and affects on economy
+3. Share prices and affects on the economy

 Volatility of the stock market

 “There is a saying: stock markets have predicted 10 out of the last 3 recessions.”

 Readers Question: That does not make sense – how can you predict 10 out of 3?
 Did you not mean 3 out of 10?

 The rationale behind the statement “stock markets have predicted 10 out of the last 3 recessions.” is that stock market volatility does not necessarily reflect economic conditions.
 If share prices fall 15% we may think that indicates a coming recession, but often share prices fall 15% – there is no recession, and then share prices recover.